vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

  * Should use an RFC 1918 (private) address and remain routable to the Tanzu Kubernetes Grid clusters.
  * Should be configured with SSL certificates signed by a trusted CA.
  * Must not implement user authentication.
 For example, if you use a Harbor registry, the project must be public, not private.
  * Must have all the Tanzu Kubernetes Grid images uploaded before you start installing Tanzu Kubernetes grid.
-See [Copy installing Tanzu Kubernetes grid Images into an Air-gapped Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-image-copy-airgapped.html) for more details.
+See [Prepare an Internet-Restricted Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-offline.html) for more details.

 ## Compliance and Security